ansys/pyacp/version/dev/_sources/user_guide/howto/file_management.rst.txt

     >>> uploaded_path
     PurePosixPath('input_file.cdb')

 This method returns the path of the uploaded file on the server.
-This path can be used to create a new model:
+You can use the path to create a model:

 .. doctest::